Jorrin John

-Jorrin Nemiah John (born 6 November 1991) is a professional footballer who last played as a winger for Shepshed Dynamo.
+Jorrin Nemiah John (born 6 November 1990) is a professional footballer who plays as a winger for Leicester St Andrews.
 Born in England, he represented the country internationally at various youth levels before switching to the Antigua and Barbudan national team.

 Club career

 John came through the youth ranks of Aston Villa and Leicester City.
 In February 2011, he joined Kettering Town on a month's loan.
 He was released by Leicester in May 2011.

 In August 2011 he signed an 18-month deal with Thai Premier League champions Muangthong United spending the first months with Muangthong's sister club, Suphanburi, who play in Division One.